 We have been recognised by the Prime Minister as "a crucial service to thousands of people across the country that want to learn more about careers in the space industry" and two of our founders were awarded Points of Light awards in recognition of their outstanding work.

-If you'd like to advertise on, or contribute to, the site, just drop us a line at email@example.com (but please don't ask us for a job, we're all volunteers).
+If you'd like to advertise on, or contribute to, the site, just drop us on our contact page.

 The People Behind SpaceCareers.uk

 Joseph has volunteered for UKSEDS since joining the committee in June 2012.
 Joseph is the Lead Developer of SpaceCareers.uk, and created the logo and branding, the code for the website, and many of the original articles.
 Outside UKSEDS, he spent three years volunteering for the Space Science & Engineering Foundation, helping to organise the UK Space Design Competition, three years running ICSEDS at Imperial College London, and two years volunteering for CoderDojo, teaching children to code.
 In October 2017, he and Portia were given a Points of Light award by the Prime Minister for creating SpaceCareers.uk.
-Joseph is currently a mathematics teacher in London.
+Joseph is currently works for an education charity in London.

 Portia was the UKSEDS Careers Officer from 2014 to 2017, running the careers team and leading the development of careers resources, originally on the UKSEDS website, and then on SpaceCareers.uk, progressing the project from an idea to implementation and development.
 She expanded the careers team from just herself to around ten volunteers, leading and training new members, and building relationships with industry contacts to secure sponsorship and enabling collaboration.
 She graduated from the SEEDS Masters programme at the University of Leicester in 2014 and now works for Thales Alenia Space as a space systems engineer.
 In October 2017, she and Joseph were given a Points of Light award by the Prime Minister for creating SpaceCareers.uk.